Wheeler Heights

 Wheeler Heights features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.6% of all households, including 55.6% couples with children, 22.4% couples without children, and 8.1% single parent families.
-Non-family households consist of the remaining 13.4%, with lone person households at 11.3% and group households comprising 1.6%.
-The median household size is 3.2 people, larger than the Greater Sydney average of 2.7.
+Family households account for 86.6% of all households, consisting of 55.6% couples with children, 22.4% couples without children, and 8.1% single parent families.
+Non-family households make up the remaining 13.4%, with lone person households at 11.3% and group households comprising 1.6%.
+The median household size is 3.2 people, which is larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households